lanl/Trees/README.md

-The Trees program is a pre-processing tool used to virtually build forest fuel arrays to be read into FIRETEC or QUIC-Fire.
+The Trees program is a pre-processing tool used to virtually build the forest fuel arrays used by FIRETEC and QUIC-Fire.
 This is meant to be a living document to be updated as the program evolves and is modified.

 ## Language and Compilers
 In its current form, the Trees program is written in fortran and has been tested/verified using the following compilers:
 - gfortran (9.2.0) with flags -O2 -ffixed-line-length=none
 - intel’s fortran compiler (19.0.4) with flags -g -extend_source
+- cray fortran compiler

 ## Getting Started
 The trees program is mirrored to the FIRETEC and QUIC-Fire repositories but is its own separate git remote repository available both on yellow (gitlab.lanl.gov) and open (github.com) networks.
-Included in the directory called trees is the source code for the program, a makefile to build, and a Inputs directory which contains example input files for a basic forest build.
+Included in the directory called trees is the source code for the program, a both a default makefile and cmake files to build (chose one or the other), and an Inputs directory which contains example input files for a basic forest build.

-To run the program make adjustments to the makefile for the desired compiler and flags, then simply run ‘make’.
+To run the program one can either make adjustments to the makefile for the desired compiler and flags, then run ‘make’, or use cmake ('cmake .' at the top directory, followed by 'make').
 This will create an executable file called ‘trees.exe’.
-Move this file to the location of your input files and execute to create the four fuel files: treesrhof.dat, treesss.dat, treesmoist.dat, and treesfueldepth.dat.
+Move this file to the location of your input files and execute to create the four fuel files -- treesrhof.dat, treesss.dat, treesmoist.dat, and treesfueldepth.dat -- needed by FIRETEC and/or QUIC-Fire.

 ## Inputs
 There is one main input file with an example found in the Inputs directory.